nmalysheva/SSATAN-X/README.md

 Parameter `-mode` allows to run either the SSATAN-X algorithm using `-SSX` or classic SSA algorithm using `-SSA`.

 ## Model
-The codes implement the following model, as described in a paper:
+The codes implement the following model, as described in the paper:
 * ### Contact Dynamics
   *  Assembling of a new contact.
 For each pair of nodes (v<sub>i</sub> ; v<sub>i</sub>),  j &#8800; k which is not connected by an edge, the rate of assembling an edge is defined by   &lambda;<sub>j,k</sub>  &#61; &lambda;<sub>j</sub>  &lambda;<sub>k</sub> i.e. product of the assembling rates of the two nodes.
   *  Disassembling of an existing contact.
 For each pair of nodes (v<sub>i</sub> ; v<sub>i</sub>),  j &#8800; k that are connected by an edge, the rate of disassembling is defined as &theta;<sub>j,k</sub>  &#61; &theta;<sub>j</sub>  &theta;<sub>k</sub> i.e. the product of the disassembling rates of the two nodes.